simonrodrig/personal-website/src/projects/image-hosting.md

 ## Approach
 Because the scope of the course was limited to frontend development, the backend for this website was to be a hosted solution.
-Specifically, we utilized a service called [Back4App](https://www.back4app.com/), which utilizes the [Parse](https://docs.parseplatform.org/) backend, which is an open-source node.js backend.
-It provides a number of SDKs for various platforms to interact with the server, similarly to how one might use Firebase.
+Specifically we utilized [Back4App](https://www.back4app.com/), a service hosted on the [Parse](https://docs.parseplatform.org/) framework, which is an open-source Node.js backend.
+It provides a number of SDKs for various platforms to interact with the server, similarly to how one might use [Firebase](https://firebase.google.com/).
 The benefits of using Parse included the ability to act with a realtime database, which has a number of useful abstractions built-in.
 It also included a very useful web interface to view and edit records.
-Because of this, creating the database was extremely seamless, no need to write schemas or relations.
+Because of this, creating the database was
+seamless: no need to write schemas or relations.

 On the front-end, we utilized a React interface using TypeScript and SCSS.
 In the initial phase of the project, we utilized [Preact](https://preactjs.com/)